alyaaa7med/N8N_Lab/README.md

 Here are the names of all the nodes in your workflow:

 ### 1. When Transcripting From Fireflies
-- Webhook node that receives data from Fireflies
+- Webhook node that receives data from fireflies
 <img src="images/Screenshot (138).png"  width="600">